List of automobiles notable for negative reception: 2010s

-Nissan Juke (first generation) (2010–2019)
+Nissan Juke (first generation) (2010–19)

 The Nissan Juke is a subcompact crossover SUV.
-Despite being a success for Nissan in Europe, where the Juke was reported to be Nissan's second best-selling car behind the Qashqai in 2015, it has received a lot of criticism based on its reliability, practicality and appearance.
+Despite being a success for Nissan in Europe, where the Juke was reported to be Nissan's second best-selling car behind the Qashqai in 2015, it received a lot of criticism based on its reliability, practicality and appearance.
 The first generation Juke had several recalls in response to varied faults, and some common issues were costly to repair.
 Reported issues include CVT gearbox failures, turbocharger failures, fuel leaks, oxygen sensor problems, battery issues, and stretched timing chains.
 It was reported by consumer choice organisation Which? that diesel versions of the first generation Juke has a 20% failure rate of certain fuel system components, compared to 3.45% fault average in all 3–8 year old diesel cars included in their survey.

-Much of the critique around the Juke has been focused on its unusual exterior styling.
+Much of the critique around the Juke was focused on its unusual exterior styling.
 Hotcars ranked the Juke amongst their list of 'Ugliest New Cars On Sale In 2021', commenting "The frog-shaped Nissan Juke is undoubtedly not a very pleasant sight to keep your eyes on for long".
 CarThrottle found that the Juke was ranked amongst 'The Top 10 Ugliest Cars Ever Made' in a survey.
-Time magazine commented "..the Nissan Juke has quickly ascended to the top of many automotive enthusiast lists.
-Not in terms of reliability or fuel economy or value—but for sheer ugliness." in their article "Nissan's Ugly Little SUV: Now Uglier Than Ever".
-In terms of practicality, the Juke has been criticised for its lack of space and poor ergonomics in spite of its relatively large size.
+Time magazine commented "...the Nissan Juke has quickly ascended to the top of many automotive enthusiast lists.
+Not in terms of reliability or fuel economy or value—but for sheer ugliness" in their article "Nissan's Ugly Little SUV: Now Uglier Than Ever".
+In terms of practicality, the Juke was criticised for its lack of space and poor ergonomics in spite of its relatively large size.
 Commenting both on the Juke's appearance and its practicality, Heycar commented "The old Nissan Juke sold by the bucketload despite having looks only a mother could love and an interior like a reverse Tardis."
-Particular attention has been paid to the poor boot space, the lack of headroom for rear passengers, and the inability of the steering column to extend.
+Particular attention was paid to the poor boot space, the lack of headroom for rear passengers, and the inability of the steering column to extend.

-More generalized criticism has been leveled at the Juke.
+More generalized criticism was leveled at the Juke.
 The Telegraph referred to the first generation Juke as 'the worst car Nissan made'.
 The Grand Tour, during their end-of-year awards in 2017, entitled one of their awards as the 'Nissan Juke Award for Worst Car of the Year'.
-After considering a number cars from varied manufacturers, the winner was announced as the Nissan Juke, with Richard Hammond stating "A deserved award – the judges were particularly impressed with its consistent awfulness.
+After considering a number of cars from varied manufacturers, the winner was announced as the Nissan Juke, with Richard Hammond stating "A deserved award – the judges were particularly impressed with its consistent awfulness.
 It was awful when it was first launched seven years ago, and it continues to be awful to this day."
-Hammond has been an outspoken critic of the Juke, penning the article 'I Hate The Nissan Juke' in 2017.
+Hammond was an outspoken critic of the Juke, penning the article 'I Hate The Nissan Juke' in 2017.